ErnSur/Unity-Http-Debugger/README.md

 - Save chosen requests and responses to *Request Stash*

 ### Request Inspector
-> Open selecting request in Console or Stash windows
+> Open by selecting request in Console or Stash windows
 - Preview and edit your request/response
 - Send requests and save responses